adhmkdre0155/Irish-Retail-Sales-Performance/README.md

 Retail chains in Ireland (multi-branch operators like Dunnes or SuperValu) run on thin margins.
 Weekly self-serve reporting removes decision lag that monthly head-office reports create.

 ## Dataset
 A simulated Irish multi-store dataset (6,500 cleaned transactions, Jan 2024–Dec 2025) across **Dublin, Cork, Galway, and Limerick**, spanning Electronics, Homeware, Grocery, and Clothing categories.
 Generated with a deliberate, realistic data-quality problem set (mixed date formats, ~150 duplicate rows, ~3–4% missing Discount/Profit values) so the cleaning step is genuine rather than decorative.
-See `/data/generate_data.py` for full generation logic and documented assumptions.
+See [Generate Data](/data/generate_data.py) for full generation logic and documented assumptions.

 ## Tools
 Python (pandas) for cleaning · SQL (SQLite) for analysis · Excel (openpyxl, formula-driven) for the KPI/pivot dashboard · Chart.js for the interactive web dashboard.